-Defined as the appreciative functioning that involves appraisals of benefits and support (Rusk et al., 2016), gratitude is the adaptive behavior of recognizing and responding to the assistances of others that help to achieve positive outcomes in one’s life (Lim, 2010).
-It involves awareness and acknowledging the value and meaning of positive event, behavior or object as well as feelings of an emotional constructive connection to it (Adler & Fagley, 2005).
+Defined as the appreciative functioning that involves appraisals of benefits and support (Rusk et al., 2016), gratitude is the adaptive behavior of recognizing and responding to the assistance of others that helps one to achieve positive outcomes (Lim, 2010).
+Gratitude involves awareness and acknowledgement of the value and meaning of positive events, behaviors, or objects, as well as feelings of an emotional constructive connection to them (Adler & Fagley, 2005).
 Gratitude reflects both a state and a trait (Skrzelinska & Ferreira, 2020).
-State gratitude is an attribution-dependent or affective-cognitive state.
-It is based on the appraisal of a positive outcome and recognizing its external source.
-Trait gratitude represents a broader life orientation towards noticing and being grateful for various positive aspects in the world.
-State and trait gratitude are considered beneficial for both physical and mental health (Emmons et al., 2019) and a predictive variable for well-being (Kardas, et al., 2019).
-Individuals with a grateful perspective on life are likely to experience positive emotions (McCullough et al., 2002), and demonstrate (pro) social behaviors (Wood et al., 2010).
-Gratitude contributes to sense of happiness, optimism and has been related to satisfaction in relationships and in life (Noh & Shin 2008).
+State gratitude is an attribution-dependent, affective-cognitive state.
+It is based on the appraisal of a positive outcome and the recognition of its external source.
+Trait gratitude represents a broader life orientation towards noticing and being grateful for various positive aspects of the world.
+State and trait gratitude are considered beneficial for both physical and mental health (Emmons et al., 2019) and are predictive of well-being (Kardas, et al., 2019).
+Individuals with a grateful perspective on life are likely to experience positive emotions (McCullough et al., 2002), and demonstrate prosocial behaviors (Wood et al., 2010).
+Gratitude contributes to happiness and optimism, and is associated with satisfaction in relationships and in life (Noh & Shin 2008).
 Highly grateful individuals tend to appreciate everyday events and to cope effectively with traumatic events (Fredrickson, 2004; McCullough et al., 2002).
 Thus, gratitude may constitute a predictive factor for PTG, while moderating the negative impact that different risk and traumatic factors have on PTG (Kim & Bae, 2019; Lin, et al., 2022; Vieselmeyer, Holguin, & Mezulis, 2017).

 The current study

-The current study focused on the sense of entitlement as a predictive factor of positive outcomes to traumatic experiences (PTG).
-In addition, hope and gratitude were proposed as personal resources that represent future and past perspectives in the person’s life.
-Early studies examined separately their relations to positive outcomes.
-Hope mediated the relations between stress and PTG, while gratitude moderated the relations between stressful experiences and PTG (Vieselmeyer, Holguin, & Mezulis, 2017).
-Since a mediating variable explains the process through which two variables are related, we propose hope, which introduces a future perspective, as the mediator factor between sense of entitlement and PTG.
-Gratitude, on the other hand, represent positive past experiences, and may moderate the strength of the relations between people beliefs in their rights and their hopeful expectations.
+The current study focuses on the sense of entitlement as a predictive factor of positive outcomes to traumatic experiences (PTG).
+In addition, hope and gratitude are proposed as personal resources that represent future and past perspectives on life.
+Early studies examined the relationships between hope and gratitude to positive outcomes separately.
+Hope mediates the relationship between stress and PTG, whereas gratitude moderates the relationship between stressful experiences and PTG (Vieselmeyer, Holguin, & Mezulis, 2017).
+Since a mediating variable explains the process through which two variables are related, we propose hope—which introduces a future perspective—as the mediating factor between sense of entitlement and PTG.
+Gratitude, in contrast, represents positive past experiences, and may moderate the strength of the relationship between people’s beliefs in their rights and their hopeful expectations.

 Accordingly, we hypothesized that:

-(H1) Sense of entitlement, hope and gratitude are positively associated with PTG.
+(H1) Sense of entitlement, hope, and gratitude will all be positively associated with PTG.

-(H2) Hope will mediate the relationship between sense of entitlement and PTG,
+(H2) Hope will mediate the relationship between sense of entitlement and PTG.

 (H3) Gratitude will moderate the association between sense of entitlement and hope.